 My rifle shot under 2 MOA, more than adequate for my purposes and quite a bit better than the 4-MOA standard of the typical No. 4 rifle.
 No doubt further load development could better this figure significantly.
 One of the .45-70’s strengths is its ability to shoot well with cast bullets, which would significantly reduce the cost of practice, and are perfectly suitable for use on thin-skinned animals.

 That first year my Summit made two one-shot kills on whitetails, both of which died so fast that they still don’t know it happened.
 The first was a doe about 50 yards off.
 The bullet hit an inch below her top line, making a nice .45 caliber entry hole and shattering her spine just aft of the shoulder blades.
 On the way out it made an exit wound that took 6 inches of spine with it, but did almost no meat damage.
 Kill #2 (pictured) was a yearling weighing about 120 pounds, 100 yards away.
 I set the crosshairs high on her shoulder, and she dropped in her tracks, stone dead before she hit the ground.
 The bullet had neatly clipped her spine and her aorta in two for about an inch and plowed a track through her lungs.
 The entry wound was small but visible, the exit wound not much bigger.
 Again, there was minimal meat damage.

-After 55 years my Summit is retired from military service.
-In its new suit of civvies, it’s gone on to a second career in the hunting field which probably will take it past the century mark.
+After 55 years my Summit retired from military service, and in its new suit of civvies, went on to a second career in the hunting field which probably will take it past the century mark.
 There are worse fates that can befall an old soldier.